-This weekend, Mitch Evans made history for Panasonic Jaguar Racing, claiming the team’s first ever ABB FIA Formula E win in Rome.
+This weekend, Mitch Evans made history for Panasonic Jaguar Racing.
+He claimed the team’s first ever ABB FIA Formula E win in Rome.
 It is Jaguar’s first international motorsport victory since 1991.

 14 April 2019, Rome, Italy